UBC-DSCI/introduction-to-datascience-python/source/intro.md

 To get more info on the function you want to use, you can type out the full name and then hold <kbd>Shift</kbd> while pressing <kbd>Tab</kbd>
-to bring up a help dialogue including the same information as when using `help()`.
+to bring up a help dialogue including the same information as when using `?`.

 +++